 Also, the cot’s comfortable to sleep on even without a sleeping pad, as it has a ground clearance of 5”, which is also great if you’re a side sleeper.
 The length will be comfortable for a 6’ person.
 It’s also sturdy enough to support a weight of 265 pounds, which should hold most campers comfortably.

 Due to its design, you can set the cot up on any floor and won’t have to worry about it sinking, as the bars in the middle prevent it from sagging, and the plastic feet don’t sink into the ground.
 You can also use the space underneath the cot to keep your hiking poles, shoes or backpack out of the way.

-I’ve selected the Helinox Cot as my best backpacking cot.
+Helinox Cot really is one of the best backpacking cots out there, perhaps even the best camping cot, period.
 If you’re the type of person who only goes backpacking and is conscious of weight and space, you’ll find this to be a great addition to your camping gear.
 After a day of hiking, you’ll sleep comfortably and get a better night's rest.

 If you’re over 6’, then you may want to look at the alternative, as this cot is only 6’ in length—you may find your feet hanging over the edge.

 If you’re slightly bigger than 6’ or want a cot with a larger weight capacity, have a look at the Helinox Cot One Convertible.
 This cot is 6’ 10.5” x 2’ 5.5” x 6.5”, with a weight capacity of 320 pounds, and weighs 6.3 pounds.

 If you want more ground clearance, you can purchase leg extenders that will give you an additional 10” off the ground.
 This will also make it easier to get on and off.